Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 3. Hippos everywhere!

-The Serondela area of Chobe National Park is one of the few places in the world where you can see hippos on land during the day.
+Serondela in Chobe National Park is one of the few places in the world where you can see hippos on land during the day.
 Elsewhere, hippos spend the day in water and come on land at night to graze.
-But here on the Chobe riverfront, hippos are in fierce competition with elephants, Cape buffaloes, and other herbivores for food.
+But here on the Chobe Riverfront, hippos are in fierce competition with elephants, Cape buffaloes, and other herbivores for food.
 Getting out of the water during the day gives hippos more opportunities to graze.

 4. Chobe River’s incredible diversity of wildlife

-From left to right: African jacana on the Chobe River; Yellow-billed Oxpecker on a Cape Buffalo; African Fish Eagle in flight.
+An African jacana wades in the Chobe River; a yellow-billed oxpecker on a Cape buffalo; an African fish eagle in flight.
 Photos by Derek Keats.

 5. See birds you’ve never seen before